Koredotcom/docs/docs/gale/release-notes/recent-updates.md

 **New Features**

-* Added support to import open-source models - Base & Adapter models from the local
+* Added support to import open-source models - Base & Adapter models from a user's local machine
-* Added support to new external models: *OpenAI - o1-mini* and *o1-preview*
+* Added support for new external models: *OpenAI - o1-mini* and *o1-preview*
 * Expanded support for new hardware types for model deployment: *Cluster of 8's - A10* and *Cluster of 8's - T4*
 * Added statuses *Waiting* and *In Progress* to track Agent Runs in Async mode

 **Improvements**

 * Upgraded the vLLM package version from 0.4.3 to 0.6.2 for Model inferencing
-* Added 10 new events in the Audit log for Prompt Studio
+* Added 10 new events in the Audit log for Prompt Studio.
+[Learn more](./audit-logs.md){:target="_blank"}.

 **Bug Fixes**